jasonmit/locale-root-url/README.md

 A dummy app that shows how one might prefix their app with a locale without it interferring with Ember's router.

 Basically, `http://foo.com/fr/` (nuance, trailing slash required) and `http://foo.com/` go to the same index route by preloads app with different translation files.
-English by default.  *NOTE: Passing `/en/` will also work as expected.*

-It also handles making the user's locale accessible for setting on i18n.
-One could also extend this to include translations only for the user's locale versus shipping your application with all translations your app needs to support.
+English by default.  *NOTE: Passing `/en/` will also work as expected.*  The source of truth for what locales are supported as the translation files themselves.
+The translation files are current in JSON format outside of `app` (very important and intentional to avoid bundling in app.js).
+This can also be easily swapped out with a YAML parser instead.

 ## Prerequisites